 SECTION II: In this section you are given the list of Demands; you are to determine if the solution meets all of the Demands.
-The word which was formed to meet the Demands is underlined.
+The word that was formed to meet the Demands is underlined.

+49. S-V-DO The president who signed the treaty, in

+NOUN an effort to make peace, kept a solemn

+APPOSITIVE expression.

+IN DEP.
+CLAUSE

+- 50.

+SIMPLE

-49. S-V-DO NOUN APPOSITIVE IN DEP.
-CLAUSE The president who signed the treaty, in an effort to make peace, kept a solemn expression.
-50. SIMPLE NOUN OBJ. of PREP IN GERUND PHRASE SINGULAR The boy said, "Looking in the window gives me the creeps."
+The boy said, "Looking in the window gives me the creeps."